The NBA has been playing to a hip-hop beat for nearly 50 years - WTOP News

 It was the start of a connection that has persisted throughout the decades.

+King said it was a testament to the culture clash they proudly personified.

+“It was our brand.
+It was our style,” he said.
+“The trash talking, the celebrations, it was just an extension.”

-Allen Iverson, when he entered the NBA in 1996, embodied hip-hop culture in everything he did, from his clothes to his corn rows.
+That legacy was passed to Allen Iverson when he entered the NBA in 1996, embodying hip-hop culture in everything he did, from his clothes to his corn rows.

 Iverson’s time in the league helped cement an era of NBA players who went from simply consuming hip-hop leisurely and hanging out with its stars, to actually producing their own music.

-Iverson, Shaquille O’Neal, Kobe Bryant, Marcus Smart, Damian Lillard and so many others have hip-hop albums.
+Iverson, Shaquille O’Neal, Kobe Bryant, Marcus Smart, Damian Lillard and so many others have actual hip-hop albums.

 Lillard, a seven-time All-Star, is known by his rap persona Dame D.O.L.L.A. in the studio.
 With four albums to his credit, he often displays his lyrical talent on social media.
 This past season when a snowstorm left him and his Portland Trail Blazers teammates stranded on the tarmac for seven-plus hours, he used the downtime to pen a quick verse around the ordeal, complete with an impromptu music video shoot.